Aye-Aye-Karamba/Agility-Docker-2018/docs/Lab3.rst

 change it in this play or the playbook would not successfully complete the second task.

+Ansible playbooks are run from the CLI using the "ansible-playbook" command.
 From the CLI run the following command:

 *ansible-playbook change\_passwords.yml*